 Do Pride and Shame Track the Evaluative Psychology of Audiences?: Preregistered Replications of Sznycer et al. (2016, 2017)

 Humans have a powerful need to belong (Baumeister & Leary, 1995; Kenrick, Griskevicius, Neuberg, & Schaller, 2010; Maslow, 1943) and, reciprocally, a powerful aversion to being devalued, excluded, or ostracized (Smart Richman & Leary, 2009; Van Beest & Williams, 2006; Williams, 1997).
-Here we use a functional framework to analyze emotional components of this motivational syndrome.
-More specifically, we analyze the emotions of pride and shame as systems engineered to promote others’ positive valuations of the self and to avoid being devalued by others (de Hooge, Zeelenberg, & Breugelmans, 2011; Fessler, 1999; Gilbert, 1997; Sznycer, 2019; Tracy, 2016; Weisfeld & Dillon, 2012).
+Here we consider a functional framework to test emotional components of this motivational disposition.
+More specifically, we test the emotions of pride and shame as systems engineered to promote others’ positive valuations of the self and to avoid being devalued by others (de Hooge, Zeelenberg, & Breugelmans, 2011; Fessler, 1999; Gilbert, 1997; Sznycer, 2019; Tracy, 2016; Weisfeld & Dillon, 2012).

 Humans are a social species.
 The ancestral social ecology of humans featured a host of ecological challenges: food scarcity and variability (Kaplan & Hill, 1985), non-human predators, aggressive conspecifics (Keeley, 1997), and serious bouts of incapacitation due to injury and disease (Sugiyama, 2004).
 Modern technologies and institutions that minimize those dangers were absent.
-Nevertheless, those challenges could be buffered, to some extent, to the extent that other individuals in one’s group were willing and able to render aid to the focal individual.
-Natural selection operating on these features of the social ecology of ancestral humans would have selected for regulatory adaptations targeting the social-evaluative psychology in the brains of other individuals for the purpose of: (1) inducing others to augment and maintain their positive social evaluations of the self, and (2) avoiding the likelihood and costs of being socially devalued by others.
+Nevertheless, those challenges could be buffered, to some extent, to the extent that other individuals in one’s group were willing and able to render aid.
+One possibility then is that natural selection operating on these features of the social ecology of ancestral humans could have selected for regulatory adaptations targeting the social-evaluative psychology in the brains of other individuals for the purpose of: (1) inducing others to augment and maintain their positive social evaluations of the self, and (2) avoiding the likelihood and costs of being socially devalued by others.
 This is believed to be the context in which the human emotions of pride and shame evolved (Fessler, 1999; Gilbert, 1997; Sznycer, 2019; Tracy, 2016; Weisfeld & Dillon, 2012).

-Contemplate the emotion of pride.
-It has been argued that this emotion functions: (1) to impel the individual to perform actions or develop personal characteristics that other people value, (2) to transmit information about achievements so that others can register the new state of affairs, and (3) to take advantage of the increased valuation from others by, e.g., demanding better treatment from others (Tracy, 2016; Fessler, 1999; Weisfeld & Dillon, 2012; Sznycer et al., 2017; Williams & DeSteno, 2008).
+Pride, for instance, serves multiple interrelated functions.
+It impels the individual (1) to perform actions or develop personal characteristics that other people value, (2) to transmit information about achievements so that others can register the new state of affairs, and (3) to take advantage of the increased valuation from others by, e.g., demanding better treatment (Tracy, 2016; Fessler, 1999; Weisfeld & Dillon, 2012; Sznycer et al., 2017; Williams & DeSteno, 2008).

-Many features of pride documented in the emotion literature can be understood by reference to these hypothetical functions.
+Many features of pride documented in the emotion literature can be understood by reference to these hypothethesized functions.
 For example, pride is among the most positively-valenced emotions (Mauro, Sato, & Tucker, 1992).
 This hedonic feature may serve as incentive to continue performing the actions and developing the characteristics that would bring about positive evaluations from others (Williams & DeSteno, 2008).
 Pride has a prototypical display of achievement that includes expansion of body size, a zoologically ubiquitous index of dominance and physical formidability (Weisfeld & Dillon, 2012; Fessler, 1999; Lewis et al., 1992; Tracy & Robins, 2007).
 Research has shown that observers interpret the human pride display as indicating dominance and achievement (Shariff & Tracy, 2009).
 Moreover, children (Tracy, Robins, & Lagattuta, 2005) and adults around the world recognize the human pride display (Tracy & Robins, 2008).

-Shame, like pride, can be understood as a system that aims to operate on others’ internal representations of the degree to which they socially value the self.
+Shame, like pride, can be understood as a system that aims to operate on others’ internal representations of oneself and the degree to which one is socially valued.
 Shame has the complementary function of minimizing the spread of adverse information about the self and the reputational damage that occurs when such information reaches the minds of others (Weisfeld & Dillon, 2012; Fessler, 1999; Gilbert, 1997; Sznycer et al., 2016).